 Studies the chemical composition, physical properties, and uses of metallic and non-metallic dental materials, dentures and tooth resins, porcelain, waxes and duplicating materials.
 The laboratory exercises are designed to illustrate the properties and uses of the materials studied, including their inherent limitations.
 Students observe fabrication procedure demonstrations and receive one-on-one instruction during part of the laboratory sessions.
-Prerequisites: students must successfully complete all placement tests and have an interview with the program head to determine interests, motivation and aptitudes related to dental lab technology.
+Prerequisites: successful completion of all placement tests; an interview with the program head to determine interests, motivation, and aptitudes related to dental lab technology.
 Lecture 2 hours.
 Laboratory 3 hours.
 Total 5 hours per week.